Curiosity Is Key

 Strategies for engaging in healthy dialogue during an argument:

-2. Identify what problem you’re trying to tackle together: Do not try to figure out whether you or your significant other are the problem.
+2. Identify what problem you’re trying to tackle together: Don’t focus on figuring out whether you or your significant other is the problem.
 Remember that the problem is the problem.
 You and your significant other are people.
 You are not the problem.
 Your significant other is not the problem.

 If you are receiving care at UT Health Austin, you can ask to speak with a social worker.